dauden/blackbean.github.io/README.md

   As a Full stack engineer, I also work with many projects in order to apply a wide variety of technologies and other ad-hoc technical requests.
 I can adapt to new technologies without difficulty.
 I have had chances to work as a technical leader/team leader / technical supporter / senior developer and I’m also familiar with projects that applied Agile methodologies (SCRUM) or CMMI.

 ### Contact information:
-- Website: www.codingland.com
+- Website: www.blackbean.icu
 - Phone: +84 944 534 128
 - City: Ho Chi Minh City, Viet Nam
 - Degree: Bachelor of Science
-- Email: me@codingland.com
+- Email: me@blackbean.icu
 - Freelance: Available